 Insurance Considerations

 Even if your U.S. or Canadian license is valid in Mexico, Mexico law does not recognize foreign auto insurance as valid proof of financial responsibility.
+This catches many drivers off guard, which is why this article explains whether Mexico car insurance is required by law or optional.
 You’ll need a Mexico-issued auto insurance policy to drive legally.
+If you don’t have the proper coverage, this guide outlines what happens if you drive without Mexico auto insurance.

 Tips for Driving in Mexico (2025)